curl/curl/docs/MANUAL.md

     curl --noproxy example.com -x my-proxy:888 http://www.example.com/

-If the proxy is specified with `--proxy1.0` instead of `--proxy` or `-x`, then curl will use HTTP/1.0 instead of HTTP/1.1 for any `CONNECT` attempts.
+If the proxy is specified with `--proxy1.0` instead of `--proxy` or `-x`, then curl uses HTTP/1.0 instead of HTTP/1.1 for any `CONNECT` attempts.

 curl also supports SOCKS4 and SOCKS5 proxies with `--socks4` and `--socks5`.